How much notice do I have to give before I move out?

 What if I want to move out before my lease ends?

 Once you sign a lease, you're responsible for paying rent for the rental property until the lease ends.
-But there are certain circumstances where you can "break the lease" and move out early.
+However, there are certain circumstances where you can "break the lease" and move out early listed below.

 You assign your tenancy